IliasKhattab/PythonML/README.md

 # PythonML
-Machine Learning with Python to predict book scoring
+Machine Learning with Python to predict book scoring by Ilias Khattab - a21